typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 ## Reading Data

 To fetch data in Cypher, we describe a graph pattern that starts with a bound node which indicates where the traversal should start.
 We can add filters and use a `WHERE` statement to do pattern matching.
-In Grakn, the basic structure to fetch data is a `match get` query, where we specify a pattern of entities, relations, roles and attributes that Grakn will fetch data against.
+In TypeDB, the basic structure to fetch data is a `match get` query, where we specify a pattern of entities, relations, roles and attributes that TypeDB will fetch data against.
 The `get` keyword indicates which specific variables we want to be returned, similar to the `RETURN` statement in Cypher.

-Let's look at two example queries and how they compare in Cypher and Graql.
+Let's look at two example queries and how they compare in Cypher and TypeQL.

 ### Example Queries